flame4ever/Home-Assistant-Controme-yaml-creator/README.md

     2. copy the controme.yaml into the sensors folder
     ![Screenshot](image3.png)

-    3. extend your configuration.yaml with the following value "sensors: !include_dir_merge_list sensors"
+    3. extend your configuration.yaml with the following value "sensor: !include_dir_merge_list sensors"
     ![Screenshot](image2.png)

     4.after that you should find your Controme rooms in the Hassio